flappysquirrel/fluentfox/README.md

  3. Make changes to this repository and make a pull request if you want (don't hesitate)(feel free to do this.)
  4. Star the repository if you like it or you downloaded it.
  5. Encourage other people to use Firefox.
- 6. Please provide links to this repository in yours if you have a repository that uses some of the code in this repository.
+ 6. Please provide links to this repository in yours if you have a repository that uses some of the code in this one.

 ## Thanks to